quarterdeck/leadershipcontinuum.com/how-to-become-a-leader.md

 subtitle: (write an enticing sub title)
 description: (write an enticing SEO meta description)
 ---
 I require your expertise as a content writer with a strong proficiency in SEO and fluent English writing skills.
 Start by constructing an outline for the article, detailing the structure with at least 15 headings and subheadings.
-The search phrase being targeted is: $title
+The search phrase being targeted is: how to become a leader

 Now create an article based on the outline you just created.